RedisLabs/redis-lua-debugger/README.md

 - Last line of user script doesn't trigger auto-watch change printouts
 - Function names are shown without global context (e.g. `redis.call` becomes `call`)
 - rld functions are also traced (e.g. calling rld.stop/troff/tron from @user_script)
+- Replication breaker: while the rld script is replicated, it is never run on the slave explicitly and therefore doesn't register in _G.
+This causes user scripts to break in the slave when trying to invoke rld.

 Contributing
 ------------